menzHSE/mlx-cifar-10-cnn/README.md

 * mlx-data (https://github.com/ml-explore/mlx-data)

 # Limitations
-* mlx does not yet include pooling layers, see https://github.com/ml-explore/mlx/issues/25
+* mlx does not yet include pooling layers, see https://github.com/ml-explore/mlx/issues/25, so we use strided convolution width `stride=2` for subsampling
+* mlx does not yet include batch norm, see https://github.com/ml-explore/mlx/pull/217, so we use layer norm instead
+* there seem to be some performance issues (with 2D convolutions?) vs. PyTorch with the MPS backend on Apple SoCs, see https://github.com/ml-explore/mlx/issues/243

 # Usage
 ```